 Switching Kupot Cholim

-Members can switch to another kupat cholim twice in a 12 month period, beginning from the time they registered.
-Switching kupot does not affect one’s coverage.
-This includes supplemental insurance.
-However, there may be a waiting period for new services.
+Members can switch to another kupah twice in a 12 month period, beginning from the time they registered.
+Coverage, including supplementary insurance, continues, though some benefits may require a new waiting period.
 Details should be clarified with the new kupah.

 How to Switch Kupot

-One can submit their request only during one of six transfer dates.
+Requests can be submitted during six designated transfer periods.
 The transfer takes effect at a later date, see the chart below.

 Transfer of Medical Information

-Upon switching kupot cholim, the old kupah is required to transfer all essential medical information about the member to the new kupah.
-This will be done free of charge.
+Your old kupah must transfer essential medical records to the new kupah, free of charge.

-After both kupot cholim receive notification that the member is switching funds, both are required to notify him by direct mail of his rights to receive a summary of his medical information in one of the following ways:
+Both kupot are required to notify the member by direct mail of his rights to receive a summary of his medical information in one of the following ways:

 - Directly from the clinic.